Partial regularity in nonlocal systems II: Introduction

-holds for every $t$-H\"older continuous function $\varphi\in C^{0,t}(\ttB_{1/8})$, such that $ [\varphi]_{0,t;\ttB_{1/8}}\leq 1$, where $t>s$ is again a universal quantity depending only on $n,N,s,\Lambda$.
+holds for every $\varphi\in C^{0,t}(\er^n;\er^N)$ supported in $\ttB_{1/16}$, such that $ [\varphi]_{0,t;\er^n}\leq 1$, where $t>s$ is again a universal quantity depending only on $\data$.
 Here $\omega(\cdot)$ is the modulus of continuity appearing in \eqref{bs.1}.
-Using \eqref{vicini} we invoke the $s$-harmonic approximation machinery from Lemma \ref{shar} and find a solution $h$ to \eqref{linearizzata0} which is $L^2$-close to $v$ in the sense of \eqref{vicina}.
-Note that at this point the number $\eps\equiv\eps(n,N,s,\Lambda, \alpha)$ required in \eqref{vicina} influences the choice of the number $\epsb{b}\equiv \epsb{b}(n,N,s, \Lambda, \alpha)$ introduced in \eqref{smally} via \eqref{vicini}; it is important to note that all the constants along this procedure are universal and only depend on $n,N,s,\Lambda, \alpha$.
-The numbers $n,N,s,\Lambda$ are to be considered as structural \emph{data} of the operator considered, while $\alpha$ is the rate of H\"older continuity of the solutions we are aiming at in partial regularity.
-The closeness condition \eqref{vicina} can now be used to get an {\em improvement-of-flatness} lemma in the sense that once the smallness condition \eqref{smally} is satisfied at the scale $B_{\rr}(x)$, then it quantitatively propagates at each scale $B_{\tet^i\rr}(x)$, $i\in \en$, where $\tet\equiv \tet(n,N,s,\Lambda, \omega(\cdot)) \in (0,1)$.
+Using \eqref{vicini} we invoke the $s$-harmonic approximation machinery from Lemma \ref{shar} and find a solution $h$ to \eqref{linearizzata0} which is $L^2$-close to $\tilde{v}$, and therefore to $v$, in the sense of \eqref{vicina}.
+Note that at this point the number $\eps\equiv\eps(\data, \alpha)$ required in \eqref{vicina} influences the choice of the number $\epsb{b}\equiv \epsb{b}(\data, \omega(\cdot),\alpha)$ introduced in \eqref{smally} via \eqref{vicini}; it is important to note that all the constants along this procedure are universal and only depend on $\data, \omega(\cdot), \alpha$.
+The numbers $n,N,s,\Lambda$ are to be considered as structural \emph{data} of the operator considered as well as $\omega(\cdot)$, while $\alpha$ is the rate of H\"older continuity of the solutions we are aiming at in partial regularity.
+The closeness condition \eqref{vicina} can now be used to get an {\em improvement-of-flatness} lemma in the sense that once the smallness condition \eqref{smally} is satisfied at the scale $B_{\rr}(x)$, then it quantitatively propagates at each scale $B_{\tet^i\rr}(x)$, $i\in \en$, where $\tet\equiv \tet(\data, \alpha) \in (0,1)$.
 Specifically, for every $i \in \en$, there exists an affine map $\ell_i$ attaining \eqn{campimi}